DHTMLX/gantt-docs/data/desktop/howtostart_nodejs.md

-Gantt with Node.js Tutorial
+dhtmlxGantt with Node.js
 ===================================

-The current tutorial is intended for creating Gantt with Node.js.
+The current tutorial is intended for creating Gantt with Node.js and REST API on the server side.
 If you use some other technology, check the list of available integration variants below:

-- desktop/how_to_start.md
+- desktop/howtostart_php.md
 - desktop/howtostart_dotnet.md
 - desktop/howtostart_ruby.md

-Our Gantt implementation in Node.js will be based on REST API that will be used for communication with server.
+Our implementation of Gantt with Node.js will be based on REST API that will be used for communication with server.
 Node.js has a set of ready-made solutions, so we won’t have to code everything from the very beginning.

 Have a look at the [demo](https://github.com/DHTMLX/gantt-node-mysql) on GitHub.